Sustainable through Sweden: 20 stops in Småland & Öland

 Address: Gårdby 149, 386 92 Färjestaden

-On Öland we were also able to stay in a beautiful accommodation and enjoy probably the best food in years - and at a really good price.
-Eksgården Krog & Rum is a charming farm with delightful accommodation and a restaurant in a barn that delighted us with its culinary delights has.
+On Öland, we were also able to stay in beautiful accommodations and enjoy what was probably the best food we've had in years – and at a really good price.
+Eksgården Krog & Rum is a charming farm with delightful accommodations and a restaurant in a barn that delighted us with its culinary delights.

-Before we arrived, we read that you should feel like you are being hugged when you walk through the courtyard gate - and we can only confirm that.
-Our first thought was: we would like to live like that one day.
+Before we arrived, we read that you're supposed to feel embraced when you walk through the courtyard gate—and we can only confirm that.
+Our first thought was: We'd love to live like that one day.

-An inner courtyard, surrounded by Swedish houses, houses beautiful accommodations.
-If you are looking for peace and relaxation and want to be looked after, this is the right place for you.
+A courtyard surrounded by Swedish houses houses beautiful accommodations.
+If you're looking for peace and relaxation, and want to be pampered, this is the place for you.

-In the evening we drank wine on our terrace and took dessert to our room.
-Although we had to move on for breakfast, we were given the best breakfast boxes for on the go.
-Everything was thoughtfully packaged, with no unnecessary packaging waste.
-The yogurt came in jars, which have now found a new home in our kitchen.
-Fresh fruit, fresh juices and vegan options were no problem.
-We are always happy about such options, even outside of the big cities in Germany.
+In the evening, we drank wine on our terrace and took dessert back to our room.
+Even though we had to leave for breakfast, we were given the best breakfast boxes for on the go.
+Everything was thoughtfully packaged, with no unnecessary waste.
+The yogurt came in glass jars, which have now found a new home in our kitchen.
+Fresh fruit, fresh juices, and vegan options were no problem.
+We're always happy to find options like this, even outside of Germany's big cities.

 12. Byrums Raukar